 Hello to all my friends and supporters, the 5K Walk /Run Health Forum which was held at Roy Wilkins Park was a huge success in spite of the weather, This walk was held in memory of our son Syd Sotillo who passed away April 20th of this year from complications of sickle cell disease.
 His Friend Alex Harris came in from California just to be there for us, Marie, the explorers and Officer, many Health Agencies were also present.
-A Representative from James Sanders office and the Deputy Majority leader himself was on hand and presented the President Merlene Smith-Sotillo with a proclamation on behalf of the Organization.
+A Representative from James Sanders's office and the Deputy Majority leader himself was on hand and presented President Merlene Smith-Sotillo with a proclamation on behalf of the Organization.
 We thank everyone for their participation and commitment and look forward to the next upcoming event.

 Sickle Cell Awareness Foundation Corp.
 Int is dedicated to bringing awareness, passion, continuing education, and support to those individuals and families with Sickle Cell Disease.

 Sickle Cell Awareness Foundation Corp.
 Int. is a 501 (c)(3) a not for profit organization.
 Our motto is ”With us, you can always start fresh.”
 We are a dedicated group of volunteers from within our community comprised of parents, medical professionals and individuals working together to help hundreds of people to enhance their quality of life dealing with Sickle Cell Disease.

 To expand awareness of the genetic condition of Sickle Cell Disease.

 To advocate for improved treatment services and accessibility of these services.